jpcook72/jpcook72/README.md

 # Hi, I'm John

-Below, you will find some of my personal software engineering projects.
+Below, you can find some of my personal software engineering projects.
 I primarily work in full-stack JavaScript (React and Vue on the front-end), but I'm always looking to learn new tech.
 Recently, I've been getting into TypeScript.

 ## Projects:
 ### [Deckr](https://github.com/FSA-Deckr/deckr)